Find Affordable College Courses

 Read full report on Geological & Earth Sciences at Baylor University

-Southern Methodist University did quite well in this year’s ranking of the most popular places for geological and earth sciences students to get a doctor’s degree.
-It came in at #6 on the list.
+With a ranking of #6, Southern Methodist University did quite well on this year’s most popular schools for geological and earth sciences students working on their doctor’s degree.
 Located in the large suburb of Dallas, SMU is a private not-for-profit school with a large student population.

 About 50% of the students majoring in geology at the school are women while 50% are male.